Ezzo0/CS_Notes/Computer_Science/AUTOSAR/0x02_Diagnostics Stack.md

 - DEM gives **priority** to each event.
 - When an event, that is in its operation cycle, is reported to DEM, DEM will collect some data related to this event.
 These data are called **Environmental Data**, **Snapshot Data**, or **Freeze Frame**.
 - **Enable conditions** feature means that DEM can receive a reported event when all conditions in the group are set.
-- **Function Inhibition manger -FIB-** is disabling some functions that are related to an event when DEM has a reported for that event.
+- **Function Inhibition manger -FIM-** is disabling some functions that are related to an event when DEM has a reported for that event.
 ##### DEM Event Displacement Algorithm
 - If memory that store events is full, DEM will or will not store an event based on its priority:
 	- If event's priority is **less than** all priorities of events in memory, it will **not be stored** in memory.